willdeberry/python_projects/README.md

 -----------
 	usage: high_low.py

-	Would you like to play a game?[Y/n] y
+	Would you like to play a game?[Y/n]

+	I have picked a number from 1-100, try and guess it.
+	After each guess, I will let you know if you need to guess higher or lower.

 	Pick a number between 0-99: 10
 	Guess Higher...
 	Pick a number between 0-99: 58